 “The studio has a great atmosphere.
 The dogs wander around, people work on their projects and Cheah is always happy to guide you in between his own projects.
 People work independently, but we often end up having interesting discussions.”

 Ninni has been practicing her technique on the pottery wheel, and the results are pretty impressive, I think.
 She does point out, though, that you will end up throwing away lots of pieces that didn’t turn out as planned.

 Contact Cheah for bookings and details on pricing.
 A set fee per session includes clay.
 You’ll pay extra for the glazing and use of the kiln.

 If you are keen to start a hobby that is creative and produces very practical results, this could be it!
-Other places to check out if you are interested could be Tenmoku near Batu Caves, Clay Expressions, or Life Ceramics at Glo Damansara.
+Other places to check out if you are interested could be Tenmoku near Batu Caves or Clay Expression.
 Some of them also organise kids’ workshops.

-If you want to see some masterpieces for inspiration, Cheah Yeow Seng’s works are currently on exhibition:
+If you want to see some masterpieces for inspiration, Cheah Yeow Seng’s works are currently on exhibit:

 3 – 18 June 2017 (Closed on Monday)

 Opening Hours: 11am to 5pm